DaRealBada/arb-bot/README.md

 Key Features:

--Real-time order book monitoring for both Polymarket and Kalshi platforms -Cross-platform arbitrage detection using advanced pricing formulas -Automated opportunity identification with profit and maximum size calculations -Modular architecture for easy extension to other prediction markets
+-Real-time order book monitoring for both Polymarket and Kalshi platforms<br>
+-Cross-platform arbitrage detection using advanced pricing formulas<br>
+-Automated opportunity identification with profit and maximum size calculations<br>
+-Modular architecture for easy extension to other prediction markets<br>

 Market Focus
 This project is designed to operate in hard-to-predict markets.